owl73/westmarch-landol/class/wizard/animist.md

 ##### Cantrips

-1. Transform into an oily formless creature with your face that has either a) a �y speed of 2x Movement, b) 3x Movement, c) a swim speed of 2x Movement, d) a burrow speed of Movement, e) the ability to squeeze through gaps smaller than a human head.
+1. Transform into an oily formless creature with your face that has either a) a fly speed of 2x Movement, b) 3x Movement, c) a swim speed of 2x Movement, d) a burrow speed of Movement, e) the ability to squeeze through gaps smaller than a human head.
 2. Dim or extinguish all non-magical light sources in a 20’ radius.
 3. Touch someone to learn if they have killed another sentient creature in the last 24hrs.